rlofc/cage/README.md

 ![Cage Screenshots](https://raw.githubusercontent.com/rlofc/cage/gh-pages/_images/cage-samples.png)

 Cage should work well for simple, old-school 2D games.
-It contains (and constains) SDL2, so beginner game developers will not have to deal with it directly, but it is completely transparent, so you can still reach in and hack anything you need.
+It contains (and constrains) SDL2, so beginner game developers will not have to deal with it directly, but it is completely transparent, so you can still reach in and hack anything you need.